 Select Sort for a variety of fields to sort your search results by.

-If there are Search Views you will use regularly, you can starstar Users can star projects, people, tags, or custom search views to easily access them in the sidebar.
-Read more them for easier access in the future.
+If there are Search Views you will use regularly, you can save them as reports for easier access in the future.

-Saving a Search View saves the search parameters, so your results will update as you and your colleagues continue to work on tasks.
+Saving a Search View as a report saves the search parameters, so your report will update as you and your colleagues continue to work on tasks.